Azure/kaito/README.md

 ### How to update model/inference parameters to override the Kaito Preset Configuration?

+Kaito provides a limited capability to override preset configurations for models that use `transformer` runtime manually.
-To update model or inference parameters for a deployed service, perform a `kubectl edit` on the workload type, which could be either a `StatefulSet` or `Deployment`.
+To update parameters for a deployed model, perform `kubectl edit` against the workload, which could be either a `StatefulSet` or `Deployment`.
 For example, to enable 4-bit quantization on a `falcon-7b-instruct` deployment, you would execute:

 ```
 kubectl edit deployment workspace-falcon-7b-instruct
 ```

-Within the deployment configuration, locate the command section and modify it as follows:
+Within the deployment specification, locate and modify the command field.

-Original command:
+#### Original
 ```
 accelerate launch --num_processes 1 --num_machines 1 --machine_rank 0 --gpu_ids all inference_api.py --pipeline text-generation --torch_dtype bfloat16
 ```
-Modified command to enable 4-bit Quantization
+#### Modify to enable 4-bit Quantization
 ```
 accelerate launch --num_processes 1 --num_machines 1 --machine_rank 0 --gpu_ids all inference_api.py --pipeline text-generation --torch_dtype bfloat16 --load_in_4bit
 ```

-For a comprehensive list of inference parameters for the text-generation models, refer to the following options:
+Currently, we allow users to change the following paramenters manually:
-- `pipeline`: The model pipeline for the pre-trained model.
-For text-generation models this can be either `text-generation` or `conversational`
+- `pipeline`: For text-generation models this can be either `text-generation` or `conversational`.
-- `pretrained_model_name_or_path`: Path to the pretrained model or model identifier from huggingface.co/models.
-- Additional parameters such as `state_dict`, `cache_dir`, `from_tf`, `force_download`, `resume_download`, `proxies`, `output_loading_info`, `allow_remote_files`, `revision`, `trust_remote_code`, `load_in_4bit`, `load_in_8bit`, `torch_dtype`, and `device_map` can also be customized as needed.
+- `load_in_4bit` or `load_in_8bit`: Model quantization resolution.

-Should you need an undocumented parameter, kindly file an issue for potential future inclusion.
+Should you need to customize other parameters, kindly file an issue for potential future inclusion.

 ### What is the difference between instruct and non-instruct models?
 The main distinction lies in their intended use cases.
 Instruct models are fine-tuned versions optimized for interactive chat applications.
 They are typically the preferred choice for most implementations due to their enhanced performance in conversational contexts.
 On the other hand, non-instruct, or raw models, are designed for further fine-tuning.
-Future developments in Kaito may include features that allow users to apply fine-tuned weights to these raw models.

 ## Contributing